jankarres/vs-code-copy-file-as-markdown/README.md

 A Visual Studio Code extension that allows you to copy selected files in the Explorer as markdown with filename to the clipboard.

-The extension is particularly useful for quickly and easily exporting multiple files with paths for LLMs like ChatGPT or Claude.
+The extension is particularly useful for quickly and easily exporting multiple files with paths for LLMs like ChatGPT or Claude (if you do not use an AI coding integration/editor like [Cursor](https://www.cursor.com/) or [GitHub Copilot](https://github.com/features/copilot)).

 ## Features